 The Bishop Alemany Scholar-Athlete Award is determined at the conclusion of the school year.
-The athletic department, that is Athletic Director, Assistant Athletic Directors and Head Varsity Coaches, will select male and female 12th grade student-athletes who have demonstrated excellence in the classroom, athletic arena, and be in good standing within the school community.
+The Athletic Department (that is, the Athletic Director, Assistant Athletic Directors, and Head Varsity Coaches) will select male and female 12th grade student-athletes who have demonstrated excellence in the classroom and athletic arena, and are in good standing within the school community.

-The individual honors used in the selection process include but are not limited to:
+The individual honors used in the selection process include, but are not limited to:

+All American

+All State

+CIF Player of the Year

+All Southern Section

-All American All State CIF Player of the year All Southern section All CIF (awarded by division) League MVP All League First Team
+All CIF (awarded by division)

+League MVP

+All League First Team